Jim Folsom Jr.: Post-governorship and return to politics

-In 2006, Folsom reentered state politics, running again as the Democratic nominee for lieutenant governor.
+In 2006, Folsom re-entered state politics, running again as the Democratic nominee for lieutenant governor.
 He won the Democratic nomination unopposed, and in the general election, he narrowly defeated Republican lawyer Luther Strange for a third, nonconsecutive four-year term.
 Folsom is the longest-serving lieutenant governor in Alabama history with 10 years of service; his third term ended on January 17, 2011.

 Folsom endorsed former U.S. Senator Bill Bradley of New Jersey in the 2000 Democratic presidential primaries, Governor of Vermont Howard Dean in 2004 Democratic presidential primaries, and U.S. Senator and future President Barack Obama of Illinois in the 2008 Democratic presidential primaries.
 In 2016, he was a strong supporter of former Governor of Maryland Martin O'Malley for president.

 He announced on April 1, 2009, that he would seek re-election as Lieutenant Governor in 2010 rather than run for the Democratic nomination for governor.
 On November 2, 2010, Folsom was defeated by three percentage points in his re-election bid for a fourth term by the Republican nominee, Kay Ivey.
 Folsom explored a potential 2018 bid for governor.

-Folsom is married to the former Marsha Guthrie.
+Folsom is married to Marsha Guthrie.
 They have two children.
 He is an Episcopalian.